ixnas/Quickwarden/README.md

 - **Quickwarden.Tests** contains tests for the high level application logic.

 ### Packaging
 To create a package, run the script for your current platform in the `scripts` directory.
 The packages will be created in the `dist` directory.

+If you'd like to build installers on Windows, you'll have to install Inno Setup first.

 ## Use of Bitwarden CLI